My role at IBM Research:

 I'm here to help make IBM Research visible to computer science students in university Ph.D. programs.
 I do this largely by working with a team of IBM computer scientists that developed the Researcher self-publishing tool in their free time.

 Researcher is a simple way for IBM researchers to produce a personal, project, group or research area (Professional Interest Community, or "PIC") page.
 It gives you a blank-page template where you can create as intricate or as basic a page as you like.
-One of the nicest features is the publication aggregator, which lets researchers query Google Scholar for their publications and then organizes them into a single, cross-indexed list.
+One of the nicest features is the publication aggregator, which lets researchers query Google Scholar or Microsoft Academic for their publications and then organizes them into a single, cross-indexed list.